A Taxonomy of Prompt Modifiers for Text-To-Image Generation: Background

 \subsection{Prompt Engineering and Prompt Modifiers}

-Prompt engineering~\cite{chilton} (or prompt design~\cite{openaidocs}, prompt programming~\cite{2102.07350.pdf}, or prompting for short) is an emerging practice in which ``carefully selected and composed sentences are used to achieve a certain visual style in the synthesized image''~\cite{2207.13038.pdf}.
+Prompt engineering~\citep{chilton} -- also referred to as ``prompt design''~\citep{openaidocs}, ``prompt programming''~\citep{2102.07350.pdf}, and ``prompting'' \citep{2022.acl-demo.9.pdf} for short -- is the practice of writing textual inputs for generative systems.
+In the context of text-to-image generation, ``carefully selected and composed sentences are used to achieve a certain visual style in the synthesized image''~\citep{2207.13038.pdf}.
 The practice has seen an ideal application ground in AI generated art, but it is not limited to text-to-image generation.
-The term prompt engineering was originally coined to denote the practice of writing textual inputs for the autoregressive language model GPT-3~\cite{chilton}.
-This language model requires context to produce relevant text as output.
+The term prompt engineering was originally coined to denote the practice of writing textual inputs for the language model GPT-3~\citep{chilton}.
+This autoregressive language model requires context to produce relevant text as output.
 Templates have been developed to optimally provide textual inputs to GPT-3.
-OpenAI's documentation, for instance, lists 49 ``recipes'' on how to phrase input prompts for their language model~\cite{openaipresets}.
-Using such recipes, the output of the language model can be adapted to different down-stream tasks, such as correcting grammar, summarizing text, answering questions, generating product names, or acting as a chat bot.
+OpenAI's documentation, for instance, lists 49 ``recipes'' on how to phrase input prompts for their language model.\footnote{See https://beta.openai.com/examples.} Templating languages and interfaces have been developed to advance the field of prompting \citep{2022.acl-demo.9.pdf}.
+Using such recipes and tools, the output of the language model can be adapted to different down-stream tasks, such as correcting grammar, summarizing text, answering questions, generating product names, or acting as a chat bot.

-Similar templates have emerged for writing input prompts for text-to-image systems, particularly in the online community around AI generated art.
-For instance, the ``Traveler's Guide to the Latent Space'' recommends the following prompt template~\cite{travelersguide}: \begin{quote} \texttt{[Medium][Subject][Artist(s)][Details][Image repository support]} \end{quote} Similar templates are being followed in many resources originating from within the online community, such as the DALL-E Prompt Book~\cite{dallepromptbook}. \autoref{fig:lighthouse} provides an example of a typical textual input prompt and the resulting AI generated image.
+Templates have also emerged for writing input prompts for text-to-image systems, particularly in the online community around AI generated art.
+For instance, the ``Traveler's Guide to the Latent Space'' recommends the following prompt template~\citep{travelersguide}: \begin{quote} \textit{[Medium][Subject][Artist(s)][Details][Image repository support]} \end{quote} Similar templates are being followed in many resources originating from within the online community, such as the DALL-E Prompt Book~\citep{dallepromptbook}. \autoref{fig:lighthouse} provides an example of a typical textual input prompt and the resulting AI generated image.